boxyhq/website/blog/2022-09-19-understanding-oauth-oidc.md

 - The access token is not transmitted<sup>\*</sup> via the user agent but directly to the client via an HTTP request.
 - The Client can be authenticated by the authorization server by using a client secret.

-**\*** _It's worth mentioning the fact that another grant type 'implicit grant' does return an access token in the redirect URL fragment_
+**\*** _It's worth mentioning the fact that another grant type 'implicit grant' does return an access token via the user agent in the redirect URL fragment_

 ## OpenID Connect